Terminal.skills

 • Prefer JSR (jsr:) over URL imports for versioned, type-checked, immutable packages.

-• Use npm: specifier for npm packages instead of CDN URLs.
+• Use npm: specifier for npm packages directly — no install step needed.

 • Run deno fmt and deno lint in CI for zero-config formatting and linting.